RosettaCommons/documentation/application_documentation/stepwise/stepwise_monte_carlo/stepwise.md

 -bulge_res                                       optional: residues to keep uninstantiated -extra_min_res                                   specify residues other than those being built that should be minimized [ChainResidueVector*]
--terminal_res                                    optional: RNA residues that are not allowed to stack during sampling
+-terminal_res                                    optional: RNA residues that are not allowed to stack during sampling -block_stack_above_res                           optional: residues on which other residues cannot stack above (uses
+                                                           repulsion atoms)
+-block_stack_below_res                           optional: residues on which other residues cannot stack below (uses
+                                                           repulsion atoms)

 Rarely used but listed with --help
 -data_file                                       RDAT or legacy-format file with RNA chemical mapping data [File] (currently not in use, but will be soon)
 -stepwise:atr_rep_screen                         In packing, screen for contacts (but no clash) between partitions before packing (**default:true**)
+-virtualize_free_moieties_in_native              Virtualize bulges, terminal phosphates, and 2' hydroxyls detected to be
--allow_virtual_side_chains                       In packing, allow virtual side chains (**default:true**) -temperature                                     Temperature for Monte Carlo Minimization (default: 1.0) -input_res                                       Residues numbers in starting files.
+                                                  non-interacting ('free') in native pose.
+I.e., do not calculate RMSD over those atoms. (default:true) -allow_virtual_side_chains                       In packing, allow virtual side chains (**default:true**) -temperature                                     Temperature for Monte Carlo Minimization (default: 1.0) -input_res                                       Residues numbers in starting files.
 [ChainResidueVector*]